GoogleCloudPlatform/solutions-modern-cicd-anthos/README.md

 ## TODO

+- Add instructions for locking down the ACM repo (theochamley@)
 - Add Anthos Config Management Docker image to repo (theochamley@)
 - Add instructions on how to add a cluster (on-prem or GKE)